jtvaughan/tsukuyomi/README.md

 must be named "server-configuration" and can contain any of the following
 attributes:

-1. _kotoba-flashcards-file_: If present, this attribute specifies the path to a configuration file containing 言葉 flashcards (see below).
+1. _kotoba-flashcards-file_ (required): This attribute specifies the path to a configuration file containing 言葉 flashcards (see below).
+2. _kotoba-flashcards-file_: This optional attribute specifies the path to a log file to which 月詠 will append performance data.
+3. _kotoba-flashcards-max-leitner-bucket_: This optional attribute
+   specifies the maximum Leitner bucket number that flashcards can have.
+This must be a natural number.

 All paths in the configuration file are either absolute or relative to the directory containing the configuration file.